Partner Visa Documents Checklist (Spouse/Partner) — What to Prepare & How to Package It

 Updated Feb 2025Family & Partner Visas9 min read

-This checklist covers the core documents typically submitted with a UK partner (Spouse/Partner) visa application under Appendix FM.
-Rules and thresholds do change, so always check the latest Home Office guidance (and your solicitor’s advice) before submitting.
+This checklist covers the core documents typically submitted with a UK Spouse or Partner visa application under Appendix FM.
+Rules and thresholds do change, so always check the latest Home Office guidance (and your solicitor's advice) before submitting.

 1) Identity & Application Basics